Invoice fraud is a serious and growing problem. Should you be worried about invoice fraud?

 This relatively simple method of invoice fraud relies on two things:

-Basically, this method of invoice fraud will involve a fraudster researching your business.
-They’ll figure out:
+Basically, this method of supplier invoice fraud will involve researching your business.
+Things to figure out:

 Then they’ll create a fake invoice for a thousand pounds or so.
 The email will claim the invoice is 90 days late and MUST be paid immediately, adding to the stress level of your accounting team (especially if you legitimately have many unpaid invoices to catch up on).